 - Research the composer and fill in the information on the back

 Where To Find Today’s Printable?

-You can find our two new composers (plus the mystery set) on Teach Piano Today’s WunderKeys.com website.
+You can find our two new composers (plus the mystery set) in the Growing With WunderKeys Toolkit.
 Click here and then select the “Music History” tab.
 Clicking on each image will lead you to the set of cards that you can print double-sided (I recommend sending to a print shop and requesting that they be printed on glossy card stock for a “real card” feel).

 We’d love to know – which Composer Trading Cards are you waiting for?
 Who would you like to see on an upcoming trading card?